• Disease Overview

 Diagnosis

-A diagnosis of ATS is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests and SLC2A10 gene molecular analysis.
+A diagnosis of ATS is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
+The diagnosis can be confirmed with molecular genetic testing for variants in the SLC2A10 gene.

 Clinical Testing and Workup